havo-ao/api-payroll/README.md

 - Handle **legal bonuses** (prima) per semester (June, December)
 - Register and consult **voluntary bonuses**
 - Generate monthly and yearly payroll reports
+- Generate and consult **severance** and **interest on severance** calculated in February for the previous year or at the moment of employee resignation, using proportional time worked
 - Architecture follows **Domain-Driven Design (DDD)**
 - All logic runs with **pure SQL using `mysql2/promise`**